 News Port Authority bombing suspect Akayed Ullah warned 'more is coming' Akayed Ullah, a Bangladeshi man from Brooklyn, allegedly detonated a pipe bomb in a commuter tunnel under Times Square last December.
 Akayed Ullah of Brooklyn was arrested in the explosion below the Port Authority Bus Terminal on Dec.
 11, 2017.
 Police stand guard Dec.
 12, 2017, in the underground passageway where the explosion occurred.
-Photo Credit: Composite: AFP / Getty Images / NYC TLC; John Roca By Newsday staff Updated August 8, 2018 12:15 AM Print Share fbShare Tweet gShare Email Akayed Ullah, the Bangladeshi man from Brooklyn who allegedly detonated a pipe bomb in a commuter tunnel under Times Square last December, warned that “more is coming” after his arrest, prosecutors disclosed in a new court filing on Tuesday.
+Photo Credit: Composite: AFP / Getty Images / NYC TLC; John Roca By Newsday staff Updated August 8, 2018 12:15 AM Print Share fbShare Tweet Email Akayed Ullah, the Bangladeshi man from Brooklyn who allegedly detonated a pipe bomb in a commuter tunnel under Times Square last December, warned that “more is coming” after his arrest, prosecutors disclosed in a new court filing on Tuesday.
 “The defendant began chanting ‘more is coming’ to a correctional officer,” according to the government’s response to a motion to dismiss filed in federal court in Manhattan. ”He then told the officer: ‘You started this war, we will finish it.
 More is coming, you’ll see.’”
 The previously unreported threat came just 11 days after Ullah’s Dec.
 11 arrest at the scene of the explosion, which injured him and three others but didn’t cause any fatalities.
 Ullah, 28, is facing up to life in prison on a six-count indictment charging him with providing material support to the Islamic State, use of a weapon of mass destruction, committing a terror attack against a mass transport system and other crimes.
 On the morning of the attack, officials have said, he posted a Facebook message saying, “Trump you failed to protect your nation,” and when he was arrested he said he carried out the attack in the name of the Islamic State and chose a busy weekday morning to terrorize as many as possible.
 The pipe bomb was filled with metal screws.
 In the new filing, the government described what it called “additional unprompted” remarks made by Ullah while detained at the Metropolitan Correctional Center, the federal jail in Manhattan.
 On Dec.
 14, he allegedly told a law enforcement officer, “System is not working, think who will come after me,” and repeatedly warned, “More is coming.”
 His later threat that “you started this war, we will finish it” came on Dec.
 22, the government said.
 The disclosures came in a government response to a motion to dismiss the indictment based on what the defense argues are technical flaws in some of the charges.
 A defense lawyer did not return a call for comment.
 By Newsday staff Share on Facebook Share on Twitter More on this topic Port Authority blast was 'attempted terrorist attack': MayorThe suspect was injured and three other people had minor injuries, police said.
 Port Authority bombing suspect pleads not guilty to terror chargesAkayed Ullah is charged with material support for the Islamic State, use of a weapon of mass destruction and other terrorism-related crimes.
 Suspected Port Authority bomber held without bailAkayed Ullah appeared at a court hearing Wednesday through a video feed.
-Comments Comments section is temporarily on hold.
-Here’s why.
+Comments We're revamping our Comments section.
+Learn more and share your input.